- Raw Food

 A balanced raw diet with plenty of variety provides all the taurine cats need, a scenario where it would be lacking is if your cat was fed solely on rabbit which does not have the minimum required.
-We feed our moggies exactly the same as the dogs, lots of dark meats (lamb, beef, venison as available) and every week some chicken/duck/lamb/ox heart which is rich in taurine.
+We feed our moggies exactly the same as the dogs, lots of dark meats (lamb, beef, venison as available) and include any of the balanced minces that contain heart which is rich in taurine.

 9 | Can I defrost and portion up and refreeze?

 Yes.
 Given that it’s perfectly safe to feed raw meat at all, we know our pets do not have the same sensitive stomachs as us humans!
 It’s safe (and very convenient) to refreeze food once defrosted.

 10 | Can I feed food frozen?

 Yes.
 We do this a lot in summer months, a lovely meat lollipop is very cooling!
 Feeding frozen can be useful in slowing down those who don’t chew food properly and gulp food.

 11 | How many different meats should I feed?

 As many as possible!
 Variety is the spice of life.
 We always strive for 4 different types to offer a varied diet, but there is really no definitive answer.
 Some pets are limited through allergies and a balance of vitamins and minerals can be found from just one or two meats.
 If your pet has no allergies it is very easy to achieve a wide range of protein sources.